Bcpoole/Zenta/README.md

-Included is sampleCharacter.json as a template/guideline.
-I'll eventually add a Character Creation section once the rest of the app is complete (when the format is solidified).
+Included is sampleCharacter.json as a guideline (mostly done but needs some additions).
 # Setup
 Install packages with:
 ```shell